heyseppy/liquid-level-detection/README.md

 You can save any file of the workspace to **Google Drive**, **Dropbox** or **GitHub** by opening the **Synchronize** sub-menu and clicking **Save on**.
 Even if a file in the workspace is already synced, you can save it to another location.
 StackEdit can sync one file with multiple locations and accounts.

 ## Results & Analysis:
+The latest version of this program runs at a very high efficiency rate, being able to accurately determine the water depth using a live video feed.